 Jacksonville is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of North Carolina.
-With a population of 72,436 people and 21 constituent neighborhoods, Jacksonville is the 14th largest community in North Carolina.
-Much of the housing stock in Jacksonville was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Jacksonville economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Jacksonville, where the median household income is $44,956.00.
+With a population of 72,876 people and 28 constituent neighborhoods, Jacksonville is the 14th largest community in North Carolina.
+There's nothing like the smell of a brand new house, and in Jacksonville, you'll find that a large proportion of houses were recently built.
+New growth in residential real estate is an indication that people are choosing to move to Jacksonville, and putting down their money on brand new construction.
+Jacksonville’s real estate is, on average, some of the newest in the nation.
+Jacksonville does seem to be experiencing an influx of affluent people, because the median household income is $47,483.00.

-21.20% of the workforce is employed in the armed forces, making the military a huge focus of life in Jacksonville.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Accommodation and Retail industries respectively employ 16.46% and 13.40% of the civilian workforce.
+The armed forces are a huge part of the life in Jacksonville, employing 21.52% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Accommodation and Retail industries employ 16.24% and 15.40% of the civilian workforce, respectively.

-One of the nice things about Jacksonville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Jacksonville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The most common language spoken in Jacksonville is English.
 Other important languages spoken here include Spanish and Tagalog.